Jack Dreyer: The Maytag is Better Than Ever

 In a good way of course.

-He was coveted by 50-60 Division 1 Baseball programs, so he had lots options, but eventually decided to stay close to home and attend Iowa.
+He was coveted by 50-60 Division 1 Baseball programs, so he had lots of options, but eventually decided to stay close to home and attend Iowa.

 I ended up going on some official visits to other schools, but, at the end of the day, I think what is important is being around guys that are like you.
 College is difficult enough, but then, being indoctrinated into a completely different part of the country would be tough.